 Meet An Adoptable Dog

-Breed: Poodle (Miniature) / Jack Russell Terrier / Mixed (long coat)
+Breed: Poodle / Jack Russell Terrier Mix

 Estimated Birthdate: 9/21/2011

-Reason for being in rescue: In 2018, Marty Bear Doodle was left tied to the outside of an animal shelter in GA by his owners.
+Why am I with a rescue group?
+In 2018, Marty Bear Doodle was left tied to the outside of an animal shelter in GA by his owners.
 CPR pulled him from the shelter.
 We placed him but he returned to us a year later when his two-person, socially active home realized he would be happier in a quieter environment.

-Special Needs: Horrible ears - we've resolved the infection for now but he will need to be watched for life on his ears.
+Bear has horrible ears - we've resolved the infection for now but he will need to be watched for life on his ears.
 He is on a bi-weekly ointment for his ears.
 Marty Bear Doodle also has extensive discospondylitis and lumbosacral disease.
 He sometimes need to have a medication called methacarbonal when his back goes out.
 Finally, Marty is HIGHLY flea allergic.
 A single flea will cause a major skin issue.
 He must be on regular monthly preventative.

-What is my personality like: Care Bear needs a quiet home with very few changes or visitors.
+Care Bear needs a quiet home with very few changes or visitors.
 He is smart and sensitive to his environment.
 He will need patience communicating his needs to you.
 He was potty trained in his home and could go outside in a fenced yard with no leash.
 He will walk on a leash, but they scare him and he prefers to be home instead.
 He will bark at you if you do not give him time to adjust to the change (going outside/inside).

 Bear could be an only dog with a patient human or he could have calm, stable doggie companions.
 The big thing for Bear is no change.
 Bear likes treats and responds well to treats before a change; transitions/change is difficult for him.
 The types of changes that are seem to be focused on someone coming in or out of the house.
 In his current foster home, change is constant and he's getting used to it.
 With the right understanding owner, he would be great.
 We know this boy deserves to have a special person to help him and we hope we can find the right person and home for him!